ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Experiments

 Our entire pipeline is implemented in PyTorch.
 For SDS guidance, we employ v1.5 of Stable Diffusion~\cite{Rombach2021HighResolutionIS}.
 We optimize the encoder's embeddings and DPT weights for 1000 iterations using the AdamW optimizer.
 We set a learning rate of $1 \times 10^{-3}$ for the embeddings and $2 \times 10^{-6}$ for the DPT weights.
 We set the regularization weight $\lambda_1$ to $1.0$.
 At each optimization step, we uniformly sample two coefficients $(\beta_1, \beta_2) \sim \mathcal{U}[0, 1]$ and an exponent $\alpha$, where $\alpha=2^k$ and $k \sim \mathcal{U}[2, 8]$. $\beta_1$ and $\beta_2$ are subsequently normalized to ensure their sum is $1.0$ (i.e.\ $\beta_1 + \beta_2 = 1$).
 Similarly, the light direction vector $\mathbf{l} = (L_x, L_y, L_z)$ is sampled by drawing the X and Y coordinates from a uniform distribution, $L_x, L_y \sim \mathcal{U}[-1, 1]$, while fixing the Z coordinate to $L_z=1$.
-The resulting vector $\mathbf{l}$ is then L2-normalized.
-In the absence of known camera parameters on in-the-wild images, our default is a scaled orthographic camera and we optimize the scaling starting from seven.
-For perspective camera, the focal length is initialized to two and refined alongside the disparity optimization.
+The resulting vector $\mathbf{l}$ is then $\ell_2$-normalized.
+In the absence of known camera parameters for in-the-wild images, our default is a scaled orthographic camera, and we optimize the scaling starting from 7.0.
+For a perspective camera, the focal length is initialized to 2.0 and refined alongside disparity optimization.
 The final prediction is generated by aggregating the results from 10 optimization runs.
 Each of these 10 runs is initialized from the original pre-trained weights of the DA-V2 model.
 We conduct our evaluation at the resolution of the initial 518-pixel-side resized input image.
-One run takes approximately 80 seconds on a single NVIDIA RTX 5000. \paragraph{Datasets.} We evaluate Re-Depth Anything on three standard benchmarking datasets: CO3Dv2~\cite{reizenstein21co3d} contains multi-view images of several objects across 50 categories, with camera poses, 3D point clouds, foreground masks, and depth maps that we utilize for sparse depth ground truth.
-From each sequence with a valid depth map, we randomly selected two images.
-This pre-processing step yielded a total of 80 images from 20 object categories.

-KITTI~\cite{Geiger2013VisionMR} is a large-scale autonomous driving dataset featuring sparse metric depth captured by a LiDAR sensor.
-We randomly sampled 10 images from each sequence of the official validation set, resulting in a total of 130 images.
+One run takes approximately 80 seconds on a single NVIDIA RTX 5000.